Pacific Access Category Resident Visa

 Note

 If you are already in New Zealand, you must have a valid visa.
-If you think your current visa may expire while you are waiting for our decision on your resident visa application, you should also apply for a new temporary visa to work, study or visit.
+Check if your current visa will expire while you are waiting for our decision on your Pacific Access Category Resident Visa application.

-When you apply for a temporary visa, we may give you an Interim Visa if your current visa expires while your application is being processed.
+When you apply for a temporary visa, we can give you an Interim Visa if you are eligible.
 This will let you stay in New Zealand lawfully.
+Check what you need to be considered for an Interim Visa.

 Interim Visa